 In July of 2020, the Colorado Secure Savings Program was signed, mandating businesses with at least five employees must offer access to individual retirement accounts.
-This ruling isn’t a requirement for employers just yet.
-But as we’re a year from the date it was signed it’s worth a reminder of what this program entails as you prepare your business for it.
+Since this ruling was signed in 2020, many employers may forget the requirements.
+Now that the program will be upheld and implemented in 2022, here is a reminder of what the program entails and how to prepare your business for it.

-The deadline for compliance for the Colorado Secure Savings Program is still to be determined.
+The deadline for compliance for the Colorado Secure Savings Program is 2023, but the pilot program will launch in October 2022.
 Employers aren’t currently responsible or being held accountable for anything just yet.
-Employer registration for this act will likely be at the end of this year or early 2022.

 As an employer, you will be required to implement this program if:

 - Have been in business for two or more years

 - Don’t have an existing qualifying retirement plan

 Employees can voluntarily participate in the retirement plan if they are 18 years of age or older, employed by a Colorado employer for at least 180 days, and earn taxable wages.